 Developer Bioware has had a pretty interesting reputation during this console generation.
 With Mass Effect: Andromeda releasing to lukewarm reception, fans chalked it up to the specific team involved.
 Seeing that the original Mass Effect trilogy team had another project up their sleeves, fans were hopeful.
-That project turned out to be Anthem, an ambitious online multiplayer experience that seemed to good to be true.
+That project turned out to be Anthem, an ambitious online multiplayer experience that seemed too good to be true.
 Unfortunately, it looks like it really was.

 Anthem tells the story of a Freelancer, an elite class soldier capable of piloting Javelins.
-After a visit to a dangerous location known as the Heart of Rage, the Freelancers works to deactivate a relic known as the Cenotaph.
+After a visit to a dangerous location known as the Heart of Rage, the Freelancer works to deactivate a relic known as the Cenotaph.
 Unfortunately, the team of Freelancers are overwhelmed and the player must make a hasty retreat.
 This failed mission loses faith from the people of the city Bastion, making Freelancers lose respect.
 Fast forward roughly two years later, the Freelancer now does various missions for work at a place called Fort Tarsis.

 The story of Anthem is comparable to the game Destiny.
 While there is an end goal, the missions and story getting there are often unrelated.
 While players work to get stronger to one day go back to the Heart of Rage, they must perform several tasks for the citizens of Fort Tarsis.
 These missions range from recovering artifacts, to saving ally Freelancers, to repelling enemy invasions.